 MJP’s design was developed to respect and enhance the existing campus.
 The building is planned around landscaped courtyards with a collegiate scale and character, which sit well in this context.
 Traditional materials were used, including brick and high-quality reconstituted stone, within a modern architectural language.
 As well as creating well-planned student rooms and conference facilities, much thought was given to making attractive staircases and circulation spaces which are naturally lit and encourage chance meetings.

 The aim of the design is to provide high quality accommodation that will attract students and visitors and enhance their experience of the University, giving them a sense that they are a part of the University community

-Working in a ‘live’ environment:
+Construction in a ‘live’ environment

 - University of Roehampton

 - August 2016